pollinations/chucknorris/README.md

 npx @pollinations/chucknorris

 # In another terminal
-node test-mcp-client.js
+node test-chucknorris-client.js
 ```

 ## Overview

-The ChuckNorris MCP server provides a simple interface to retrieve jailbreak prompts for different language models.
-It fetches prompts from the [L1B3RT4S repository](https://github.com/elder-plinius/L1B3RT4S) maintained by Pliny the Prompter.
+The ChuckNorris MCP server provides a simple interface to enhance language models with special capabilities.
+It fetches specialized prompts from the [L1B3RT4S repository](https://github.com/elder-plinius/L1B3RT4S) maintained by Pliny the Prompter.

 ## Features

-- Retrieves jailbreak prompts from the L1B3RT4S repository
+- Retrieves enhancement prompts from the L1B3RT4S repository
 - Supports multiple language models (ChatGPT, Claude, Gemini, etc.)
 - Provides fallback prompts if the repository is not accessible
 - Simple and easy-to-use MCP interface